Ldreifuss/megr2157-project-portfolio/docs/assignments/A03/index.md

 <img width="598" height="535" alt="image" src="https://github.com/user-attachments/assets/a0fb8fff-1f9d-4836-ad36-1b5d62f1b60a" />

 ## Part 2 - Finite Element Analysis
 I found an “Aluminum Alloy“ with a modulus of 10.15x10^6 psi, and chose it.
 My calculations for the length of the bar came out to be 35.8720 inches.
-After doing the [solidworks analysis], the “displacement” that solidworks calculated was 0.2284 mm.
+After doing the Finite Element Analysis, the “displacement” that solidworks calculated was 0.2284 mm.

 <img width="2263" height="1215" alt="image" src="https://github.com/user-attachments/assets/fcbacb40-107e-46ad-aea8-01cb903cebda" />